komzy/Gaze-Based-Annotation-of-Histopathology-Images-for-Training-of-Deep-Convolutional-Neural-Ne/README.md

 ## Training
 1. Download raw Faster RCNN Inception V2 Weights from the above link and into the `/training` directory.
-2. Generate 'train.record' and 'test.record'.
-Please refer to `/Generate_Annotations` on steps to create these files.
+2. From utils use the appropriate `generate_tfrecord` script to generate 'train.record' and 'test.record' from your train and test sets.
 3. Paste 'train.record' and 'test.record' into the `/training` directory.
 4. Set the appropriate paths in `training_pipeline.config`
 5. Now initiate a training job by opening a new Terminal, cd inside the `models/research/object_detection` and run the following command: